Skip to main content

 Rule 3750-20-78 | Execution of exercises.

-(A) The commission shall use a recurring four-year exercise cycle which began on July 1, 1993.
+(A) The commission uses a recurring four-year exercise cycle which began on July 1, 1993.
 For purposes of this rule, "year" means the state fiscal year.

-(C) An EOC, as identified in the committee's chemical emergency response and preparedness plan must be fully activated and evaluated a minimum of once within each four-year exercise cycle.
+(C) An EOC, as identified in the committee's chemical emergency response and preparedness plan shall be fully activated and evaluated a minimum of once within each four-year exercise cycle.

 (D) The commission and each committee shall have the option of conducting a tabletop exercise, functional exercise, or full-scale exercise, as defined in paragraphs (A)(1) to (A)(3) of rule 3750-20-76 of the Administrative Code to fulfill the requirement of an annual exercise the remaining three years of each four-year exercise cycle.